IsotoxalDev/Isogrid/README.md

 npm run dev
 ```

-Then open your browser to [http://localhost:9002](http://localhost:9002) to start using CanvasCraft.
+Then open your browser to [http://localhost:9002](http://localhost:9002) to start using Isogrid.